An awesome Sandwich doesn't have to be stuffed with high-fat, cholesterol spreads and filling and are perfect for using up leftovers...

 For every 4 tbsp yoghurt-mayo spread, a generous teaspoon or more to taste of:

 Mash avocadoes , add lemon juice, salt & pepper and a little thick 0-fat plain yoghurt.
-Or simply cover the bread with thin slices of avocado sprinkled with lemon juice and pepper.
+Or simply cover buttered bread with thin slices of avocado sprinkled with lemon juice, salt and pepper with if you like a light scattering of toasted sunflower seeds.
 (Warning: too many avocados can cause weight gain so are best used on a vegetarian day.)

 3. Better Butter

-If you really must have butter, try this blend of whipped butter and extra virgin olive oil.
-The Blogger learned to make this many years ago in America, loved it and then completely forgot about it!
+If you really must have butter, try this blend of whipped butter and extra virgin olive oil, discovered in America.
 It's ultra-smooth and creamy, a little sensuous even, but with fewer calories and more healthy fats than butter.
-The recommended split is 50-50 but 67 prefers roughly 2/3 butter to 1/3 oil.
+The usual proportions are 50-50 but 67 prefers roughly 2/3 butter to 1/3 oil.
 Start with unsalted butter; add salt to taste later.
 Store in the fridge door and it won't go hard.
+This recipe also works with plant butter.

 These tips will also reduce fat: